 Where will you use your headphones?
 Large over-the-ear models can draw you fully into the music during home listening sessions, but they may be too big to carry with you on the go.
 Portable models, by contrast, may sacrifice a bit of sound quality in exchange for convenience.
 However, don't assume that a small pair of headphones should be able to stay on your head wherever you go.
 Safety experts say it's a bad idea to wear headphones while biking or running in traffic because they can block out sounds you need to hear, like sirens or approaching footsteps.

 Do you need to block outside noises?
 Some headphones are equipped with electronic noise-canceling technology, which creates interference to drown out external noises.
-However, experts say this technology is more effective for blocking low-frequency tones like an airplane engine than for higher tones, such as a crying baby.
+However, experts say this technology is more effective for blocking low-frequency tones (like an airplane engine) than for higher tones (like a crying baby on the airplane).
 You can also block out some noises directly by choosing headphones with a closed back.

 If at all possible, listen before you buy.
 While reviews can point you in the right direction, the best way to know whether headphones meet your personal needs for sound and comfort is to try them out yourself in a store.

 Authorized versus unauthorized dealers.
-Some manufacturers, such as PSB speakers, will only honor their warranty if you buy your speakers from an authorized dealer.
+Some manufacturers will only honor their warranties if you buy your headphones from an authorized dealer.
 Check to make sure the seller is authorized before you buy, or you might be stuck with a pair of pricey headphones that isn't supported.
 Your dealer will be the best resource if you have questions about the headphones either before or after the sale.